Electron Configuration from Quantum Numbers Calculator

 To write the electron configuration, you start by filling the lowest-energy orbitals first, following the Pauli Exclusion Principle and Hund’s Rule (which states that electrons fill degenerate orbitals singly before pairing up).

-See also Intermolecular Force Calculator
+See also Double Layer Tint Calculator

 How do you write 4 quantum numbers for an electron?
 The four quantum numbers for an electron are typically denoted as (n, l, ml, ms), where: